NYSCP Online Safety - North Yorkshire

 Online Safety

-Tips, advice, guides and resources to help keep your child safe online
+Tips, advice, guides and resources to help keep children and young people safe online

 As a parent or carer you play a key role in helping your child to stay safe online.
-There are a range of organisations to support you as you support your child to use the internet safely, responsibly and positively.
+Below we have shared a range of resources from National sources to support you and your child to use the internet safely, responsibly and positively.

 What are the issues?